-The Assess, plan, do, review cycle will be amended accordingly.
+The Assess, Plan, Do, Review cycle will be amended accordingly.

-It may be necessary for an application to be made for an Education, Health, Care Needs Assessment (EHCPNA) where children have been observed in school as not making adequate progress and may require more support than is available through special educational needs support.

-The child may be assessed bearing in mind the County criteria with a view to initiating a statutory assessment of special educational needs under the 1996 Education Act.
+It may be necessary for an application to be made for an Education, Health, Care Needs Assessment (EHCNA).
+The child may be assessed according to the Local Authority criteria with a view to initiating a statutory assessment of special educational needs under the 1996 Education Act.
 (Now known as an Education and Health Care Plan.)